Courses

 Must be taken concurrently with CH 141L.

-Prerequisites: MA 100C or placement, and one year of h.s. college-prep chemistry or a college-level chemistry course; agribusiness, agricultural education, exercise science and nutrition, middle school science education, nursing, or pre-athletic training major, or nutrition minor.
+Prerequisites: MA 100C or math placement; CH 111 or chemistry placement; and agribusiness, agricultural education, animal health, exercise science and nutrition, middle school science education, nursing, pre-athletic training major, nutrition minor

 CH 141L Laboratory for Introduction to Biological Chemistry